ch-stark/gitops-rbac-example/blog/blog.md

 ### RHACM-Cluster-Admin

 This RHACM-Cluster-Admin has all rights to do whatever you can configure in RHACM.
-It is similar to a Cluster-Admin with some  restrictions
+It is similar to a Cluster-Admin with some  restrictions.

 You can see the [ClusterRole](https://github.com/ch-stark/gitops-rbac-example/blob/main/clusterroles/rhacm-cluster-admin.yaml) granting RHACM Cluster-Admin rights.